hexa1/eureka-client-js/README.md

   - Allow passing a custom `winston` logging transport, e.g. for remote logging
   - Add support for Eureka 1.1
   - Tests

+## Development

+Please lint all code before committing: `npm run lint`.

+The package needs to be built and the built files committed: `npm run build`.